+What is inflation?
 Inflation is a measure of how prices change over time.
-The U.S. Bureau of Labor Statistics (BLS) has defined a "basket of goods," which is a collection of many goods and services that are commonly used by consumers.
+The U.S. Bureau of Labor Statistics (BLS) selects a "basket of goods," which is a collection of many goods and services that are commonly used by consumers.
 Every month, the prices of these goods are measured and compared to previous prices.

 Use the inflation calculator form as a starting point for answering questions that you have about the historical inflation rate in the U.S. This calculator allows you to "correct for inflation".
 You can also learn about inflation for the UK, Canada, Australia, and Europe.

 |Cumulative price change||2,991.06%|